Cameron Property Taxes Cut in 69% of Informal Hearings

 Cameron County Informal Hearing Reductions

-When the process was over, 3,431 informal protests were able to land a reduction in 2023.
-While lower than the 3,746 of 2022, it still showed a better success rate in 2023.
-While homes and commercial properties have battled it out for years, residential property managed to get more victories in 2023, achieving a total of 1,831.
-Commercial real estate was right behind with 1,600 victories.
-In general, like other protest factors in the county, victories waxed and waned, typically from year to year.
+When the process was over, 10,120 informal protests were able to land a reduction in 2024.
+This more than doubled the meager 3,431 of 2023, making 2024 the most successful in the county’s history.
+While homes and commercial properties have battled it out for years, residential property managed to get more victories in 2024, achieving a total of 6,985.
+Commercial real estate was far behind with 3,135 victories.
+Still, businesses saw their best year ever, almost doubling what they had achieved in 2023.

 Percent That Resulted in A ReductionSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.